Azure/CARML-Learn/docs/wiki/Lab 1 - Use CARML to deploy infrastructure.md

     > Note: In case you are wondering why we don't use `scope: rg` or `scope: rg.outputs.name` to reduce the dependency on the input parameter: Both variants are not (yet) supported in bicep.

     As there is no direct reference to the resource group deployment (which has to come first) you also have to add an explicit dependency to the mix.
-To do so, add the following snipped right before the final closing bracket of the storage account block:
+To do so, add the following snippet right before the final closing bracket of the storage account block:

     ```bicep
     dependsOn: [